reaskearth/api/README.md

 ### GateEvents

-`/deepcyc/v1/gateevents/` returns TC surface windspeeds for all events crossing/entering a gate during a given epoch.
+`v1/deepcyc/gateevents/` returns TC maximum surface windspeeds for all events crossing/entering a gate during a given epoch.
 The gate can be a line, a polygon or a circle.
 The values returned are 1-minute averaged with no terrain correction.
 For example:

 ```Python
 url = 'https://api.reask.earth/v1/deepcyc/gateevents'